 - Butter for greasing the pan

-- 1 lb grated Cassava (if frozen, thaw first)
+- Grated Cassava (if frozen, thaw first)

-- 1 14 oz can sweetened condensed Milk
+- Sweetened condensed Milk

-- 1 14 oz can Coconut Milk
+- Coconut Milk

-- 2 large Eggs
+- Large Eggs

-- 1/4 - 1/8 teaspoon ground Cardamom (optional but highly recommended)
+- Ground Cardamom (optional but highly recommended)

 For the Custard Topping

 - In a large bowl, whisk together the grated cassava, condensed milk, coconut milk, eggs, and ground cardamom (if using) until well-mixed.
 Pour into the prepared pan.
+Bake for 40-50 minutes or until almost fully set.

-- Bake for 50 minutes or until almost fully set.
-Remove from the oven and pour the custard sauce on top tilting the pan gently to ensure that the sauce has spread evenly.
+- Mix together the custard sauce.
+Pour or strain through with a fine sieve in another bowl.
+Remove the baked cassava from the oven when nearly set and pour the custard sauce on top tilting the pan gently to ensure that the sauce has spread evenly.
 Bake for another 20 minutes or until the custard has set.

 - Remove the pan from the oven and set the oven to broil.
 Sprinkle the brown sugar on top.
-Place under the broiler for about 2 minutes or until the top is nicely golden and caramelized or use a flame torch to achive the same result.
+Place under the broiler for about 2 minutes or until the top is nicely golden and caramelized or use a flame torch to achieve the same result.